BlueN1nja1/Twelve/README.md

 Special Versions:
 ---------------------------------------------------------------------------------------------------------------------
 LineageOS Devices: A magisk module will be provided with newer releases at some point.
-As for those who don't use root, there will be a secondary version available for download that you can install alongside the original Twelve app.
+As for those who don't use root, a secondary version is available for download that you can install alongside the original Twelve app.
+Check releases for more information.